 Other supplements may help reduce your blood pressure or cholesterol level, two contributing factors to coronary artery disease.
 These include:

-Oat bran (found in oatmeal and whole oats)
+Fiber, including blond psyllium and oat bran (found in oatmeal and whole oats)

 Preparing for an appointment